-No. Description of land Additional use Conditions A1 A2 Lot 9500 Monkey Mia Road, Denham; and Lot 9000 Denham Road, Denham 2.
-Adequate landscaping buffers to adjacent residential lots or uses to be provided to the satisfaction of Council.
-Demonstrated provision for adequate on site carparking, loading / unloading areas, truck turnaround areas, service area and bin locations.
-4. The need to ensure that development is small scale with a limited seating capacity as deemed suitable by the Council.
-A3 Lot 74 and 220 Shark Bay Road, Hamelin Pool (Hamelin Station) As 'D' use Ancillary dwelling; Cinema/Theatre; Educational Establishment; Holiday Accommodation; Office; Residential Building; Restaurant/Cafe; Shop; and Workforce Accommodation As 'A' use: Liquor Store (small); Small Bar; and Tourist Development The symbols in Table 2 have the same meaning as the symbols in Table 1 and Clause 18(2).
-Identify opportunities for development to: Cater for programs and activities that promote research and increased public awareness of World Heritage Area Values and/or conservation; Cater for organisations involved in conservation and/or research that provide for protection, rehabilitation, ongoing management of the land, and that promote public awareness of minimising environmental impact when visiting a World Heritage Place; Accommodate a wide range of buildings and ancillary development that facilitate programs by not for profit organisations;
+No. Description of land Additional use Conditions A3 Lot 74 and 220 Shark Bay Road, Hamelin Pool (Hamelin Station) As 'D' use • Ancillary dwelling; • Cinema/Theatre; • Educational Establishment; • Holiday Accommodation; • Office; • Residential Building; • Restaurant/Cafe; • Shop; and • Workforce Accommodation As 'A' use- • Liquor Store (small); • Small Bar; and • Tourist Development The symbols in Table 2 have the same meaning as the symbols in Table 1 and Clause 18(2).
+Identify opportunities for development to- Cater for programs and activities that promote research and increased public awareness of World Heritage Area Values and/or conservation; Cater for organisations involved in conservation and/or research that provide for protection, rehabilitation, ongoing management of the land, and that promote public awareness of minimising environmental impact when visiting a World Heritage Place; Accommodate a wide range of buildings and ancillary development that facilitate programs by not for profit organisations; Provide a wide range of accommodation and facilities for tourists that will increase the enjoyment of the area for visitors without negatively impacting on the amenity of the local area.
+In considering an application, the local government shall have regard for-